 - If tumors occurred at younger-than-expected ages, and

 - If the types of tumors match up with what might be seen in those with Peutz-Jeghers syndrome.

-If Peutz-Jeghers syndrome is suspected in a child or other family members, the doctor or genetic counselor will likely recommend genetic testing of the STK11 gene.
+If Peutz-Jeghers syndrome is suspected in a child or other family members, the health care provider or genetic counselor will likely recommend genetic testing of the STK11 gene.

 Diagnostic genetic testing

-If the doctor or genetic counselor suspects that a person has Peutz-Jeghers syndrome, diagnostic testing may take place as follows:
+If the health care provider or genetic counselor suspects that a person has Peutz-Jeghers syndrome, diagnostic testing may take place as follows: